-Delivered at our Derby College Broomfield Hall campus, the programme includes 15 hours of taught material each week with a minimum of 15 hours of expected self-study.
+Delivered at our Broomfield Hall campus, the course includes 15 hours of taught material each week with a minimum of 15 hours of expected self-study.
 It will run with a minimum of six students.
-In 16-17 we enrolled eight students onto this programme.
+In 19-20 we enrolled 13 students on this course.

-You should have attained a foundation degree or HND in a relevant subject.
+You should have attained a Merit grade (2:2) or higher from a foundation degree or HND in a relevant subject.